North American B-25 Mitchell: Free French

 The Royal Air Force issued at least 21 Mitchell IIIs to No 342 Squadron, which was made up primarily of Free French aircrews.
 Following the liberation of France, this squadron transferred to the newly formed French Air Force (Armée de l'Air) as GB I/20 Lorraine.
 The aircraft continued in operation after the war, with some being converted into fast VIP transports.
 They were struck off charge in June 1947.

 Biafra

 In October 1967, during the Nigerian Civil War, Biafra bought two Mitchells.
 After a few bombings in November, they were put out of action in December.

+Indonesia

+Indonesian Air Force received 25 ex-Dutch B-25 Mitchells after the end of Indonesian National Revolution in 1950, consisting of 5 B-25C photo-reconnaissance, 1 B-25C transport, 10 B-25J bombers and 9 B-25J gunship/strafer variants.
+A pair of B-25J were used to attack a radio station in Ambon during South Maluku rebellion in August 1950.
+They were used to bomb rebel targets during the PRRI and Permesta rebellions in 1958, where one was hit by anti-aircraft fire and three were damaged by strafing run from rebel-flown B-26 Invader.

+To extend its service life, the B-25s were sent to Hong Kong for major overhaul in 1959–1960.
+Indonesian B-25s once again saw combat during the Operation Trikora against the Dutch in 1962, where one was used for strafing runs against a Dutch warship, while two others were used in Maluku.
+The last Indonesian B-25s were retired in 1974.